Canadian Global Affairs Institute: Triple Helix

+To date, there is very little Canadian transdisciplinary scholarship that spans academia, public policy, and industry on any of these research questions.
+Triple Helix seeks to close that gap.

+The research outputs of Triple Helix look to respond to three central defence policy challenges: “Emerging Technologies and Military Application,” “Cyber, Space and Information as Operational Domains,” and “Securing North America and Enhancing Continental Defence.”

+Diversity, equity and inclusion, the principles of Gender-Based Analysis Plus (GBA+), as well as building the next generation of defence professionals, guide Triple Helix's operations, activities, and outputs.

+CGAI-WiDS Fellowship Award

+CGAI partners with Women in Defence & Security (WiDs) to offer a professional development fellowship.
+This opportunity aims to advance the careers of women in defence and security by offering one or more women mentorship, work and research/analysis opportunities with CGAI, access to our publications and resources.
+This collaboration selects female graduate or post-graduate students, using the WiDS Annual Memorial Scholarship Process.

+Committee Testimony

+Being experts in their specific fields, CGAI Fellows and Advisory Council members are consistently called upon by House of Commons and Senate committees to give expert testimony on a given subject of parliamentary study.

-Activities
+Past Activities

 The Dispatch

-The Canadian Global Affairs Institute produces a quarterly newsletter called The Dispatch.
-The Dispatch invites CGAI fellows to provide insight on international issues of relevance to Canada.
+The Canadian Global Affairs Institute produced a quarterly newsletter called The Dispatch.
+The Dispatch invited CGAI fellows to provide insight on international issues of relevance to Canada.

 Strategic Studies Working Group

-The Strategic Studies Working Group (SSWG) is a partnership between CGAI and the Canadian International Council (CIC), which incorporated the former Canadian Institute of Strategic Studies.
-The SSWG is administered by CGAI, which also conducts research and produces publications on security and defence issues on behalf of the partnership.
-All projects undertaken by the SSWG are first approved by CIC and are co-published or co e-published according to CIC standards.
+The Strategic Studies Working Group (SSWG) was a partnership between CGAI and the Canadian International Council (CIC), which incorporated the former Canadian Institute of Strategic Studies.
+The SSWG was administered by CGAI, which also conducted research and produced publications on security and defence issues on behalf of the partnership.
+All projects undertaken by the SSWG were first approved by CIC and were co-published or co e-published according to CIC standards.

-The SSWG has begun to host e-conferences on issues related to defence and security.
-These e-conferences take place over a number of weeks, with each week dedicated to a specific topic.
-The e-conferences include regular commentaries by academics and practitioners, Twitter Q&As, live chats and major articles published in national media.
+The SSWG began to host e-conferences on issues related to defence and security.
+These e-conferences took place over a number of weeks, with each week dedicated to a specific topic.
+The e-conferences included regular commentaries by academics and practitioners, Twitter Q&As, live chats and major articles published in national media.